google/applied-machine-learning-intensive/v2/04_classification/03_classification_with_tensorflow/slides.md

 *Predicting the presence of heart disease*

 <!--
-The dataset that we'll be using is the UCI Heart Disease dataset.
+The dataset that we'll use is the UCI Heart Disease dataset.
 The dataset contains health information about patients, as well as a "presence of heart disease" indicator.
 This indicator is a 1 for "has heart disease" and 0 for "does not have heart disease."

-As you can probably guess, the model that we will be building will be a binary classification model.
+As you can probably guess, the model that we will build will be a binary classification model.
 -->

 ---